swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 API property wrappers must match the access level of the enclosing function.

-> **Rationale** These property wrappers have an external effect on the argument at the call-site, so they must be accessible to all callers.
+> **Rationale**: These property wrappers have an external effect on the argument at the call-site, so they must be accessible to all callers.

 ## Source compatibility